Real Estate & Construction

 The Syrian President issued on March 24 a decree easing the rules for acquiring lands and real estate properties in border areas, a major demand of protesters who have taken to the street in Daraa in the last 10 days.

-Syria’s state-owned cement plants produced 5.65 million tons and generated SYP 4.1 billion in net profits, according to the Ministry of Industry.
+Syria’s state-owned cement plants produced 5.65 million tons and generated SYP 4.1 billion in net profits last year, according to the Ministry of Industry.

 A recent survey by the Central Bureau of Statistics shows that the vast majority of people leaving in illegal housing areas in Syria benefit from the same services as those living in regulated zones.